Strengthening our Community –

 Mark has also made streamlining the administration of the Department of Social Services a priority.
 The largest department by size and expenditures in county government had one of the smallest administrative structures.
 Mark created a department more geared to address the needs of our constituents, and more ready to respond to the changing rules of the day.
 As a result he restructured the Social Services administration to ensure the the department runs efficiently from the top down.
 He also fought for and hired more child protective caseworkers to ensure that they are not overburdened, and streamlined those positions to better suit the needs of today, all with the goal of better protecting children in our community.

 Erie County is a vibrant community that has gotten economically stronger over the past several years.
-Mark understands now at this time of great economic renaissance is the time to ensure that all members of our community grow stronger and healthier together.
+Mark understands now at this time of great economic renaissance is the best time to ensure that all members of our community grow stronger and healthier together.